To online or not to online… That is the question!

 There is so much more I want to learn in the short time I was given on earth, but it is not always available to me where I live, or at a time that is practical for me and my family and business.
 So I started taking online training courses on different topics that intrigue me both professionally and personally.

 When everyone else is sleeping!
 I gain the knowledge online, and I put it into practice in my work and in my teaching and even in my parenting.
 The Internet is a magical place full of information that can be translated into action in real life.

 With all of its drawbacks, the Internet has its benefits; I remember one of my teachers, Geshe Michael Roach, leading a year-long project to put Tibetan manuscripts that have been saved from the Chinese invasion online.
 What a great way to distribute this knowledge that otherwise might have been totally lost!

-I was a Hindu monk in an Ashram for ten years, I have spent the last 22 years teaching yoga to people of all ages and 15 years training teachers; I have a lot to share with the world too.
+I was a Hindu monk in an Ashram for ten years, I have spent the last 27 years teaching yoga to people of all ages and more than 20 years training teachers; I have a lot to share with the world too.

-Our online trainings replicate the experience of being with us in person and learning directly from a person who is experienced and passionate about what they teach.
-They are a great choice for busy people like me.
-That is why I believe that my online Rainbow Kids Yoga Teacher Training, the first among many more online trainings to come, is an amazing and easy way to spread this practice to more children, families, and schools all around the world.
+We have invested a lot in our online trainings so that they are able to replicate the experience of being in the presence and learning directly from a person who is experienced and passionate about what they teach.
+This is great for busy people like me.
+And that is why I believe that our Online Rainbow Kids Yoga Teacher Training is an amazing and easy way to spread this practice to more children, families, and schools all around the world.